Dheerajmadhukar/karma_v1/README.md

 * Only hit In-Scope IPs
 * Verify each IP with SSL/TLS certificate issuer match RegEx
 * Find out all ports including well known/uncommon
-* Grab all target vulnerabilities related to CVEs
+* Grab all targets vulnerabilities related to CVEs
 * Banner grab for each IPs' server as well as version of product.